-As OpenSea is primarily a self-serve, peer-to-peer marketplace.
-That means anyone can create and sell an NFT!
+OpenSea is primarily a self-serve, peer-to-peer marketplace.
+That means anyone can create and sell an NFT on OpenSea!

-At the same time, our user safety team actively monitors the platform, approves collections and removes malicious content as soon it’s discovered.
+Our user safety team actively monitors the platform, approves collections and removes malicious content as soon it’s discovered, or reported by users.
 This ensures OpenSea's community remains vibrant while upholding our Terms of Service.

 What is collection safelisting?